Illinois Written Test Practice

 Mock tests can be a very useful tool to help new drivers learn, researchers say.
 Making yourself recall information and getting instant feedback helps strengthen your long-term learning.
 It also boosts your confidence.

-Research shows that students that practice with daily quizzes significantly outscores students who that don’t use sample tests.
+Research shows that students that practice with daily quizzes significantly outscores students who don’t use sample tests.

 You should get the latest version of the Illinois study guide “Rules of the Road“.
 But repeated reading, which is what most students do to study, just help to a certain degree.
 Often, it becomes so familiar that you feel like you know the material, but since you’ve never tried retrieving it, it won’t help much at the examination.
 This where practice questions will help.
 Learn the same information in a variety of ways is the proven way to success.